 After college and modeling school, I moved to the Boston area.
 During those first few years in Cambridge I worked at the Massachusetts Institute of Technology (MIT) in the Biology Dept. not as a researcher but as a word processor (a glorified typist (I could type 120 wpm) where I learned all my computer skills!).
 Everyone (as you can see from the group picture) wore super casual clothes and I, wanting to fit in and not knowing what else to wear, did the same.
 It never felt right to me, but I didn’t know what my options were until…

-I went to a 3-day “fashion, color & image” seminar a few months before my 30th birthday.
+Then, a few months before my30th, I attended to a 3-day “fashion, color & image” seminar.
 My future mentor, Nevena Cranney, taught me about style, design, color, balance, makeup…you name it.
 I felt like I had been reborn.
 Gone were my funky sweaters, my Birkenstocks (yup, the original ones), and blue jeans (which I never found to be comfortable (before stretch!) anyway).
 I was in my element and there was no stopping me!
 With her blessing and guidance I started my business the day after the workshop and have never looked back.

 While in modeling school, I observed the instructors constantly berate one girl in the class (she was only 15 years old) about her weight.
 She was maybe 10-15 pounds overweight at most, even by model standards.

 Watching how horrible she felt as the instructors commented on her weight was a life altering experience and shaped my entire future.
 I vowed I would find a career where I could empower women to feel good about who they are inside and out.
 Although it took me another 8 years, I finally discovered image consulting and never looked back!